GravityKit/GravityView/readme.txt

 * Added: Pipe Recorder field embed support
 * Added: $form_id parameter for the `gravityview_template_$field_type_options` filter
 * Added: Show as score setting for Survey fields
+* Added: image_width setting for File Upload images the default 250px is now overrideable
 * Added: `gravityview/admin/available_fields` field for developers to add their own assignable fields to View configurations

 = 2.4.1.1 on August 27, 2019 =